 They are available in different sizes and colors.
 Thus, you can get panels that can suit your interior decor.
 The panels are sold alongside a special adhesive spray to fix them on the wall, making them easier to attach.

 12. Add Blown-In Insulation

 Blow-in insulation, also known as loose-fill insulation, fills joist cavities or studs with loose material that has insulating and sound absorption properties.

 The most common type of blow-in insulation is cellulose material.
 However, using Styrofoam or fiberglass fibers is highly recommended, especially if you want to achieve both sound and heat insulation.

+You can do blow-in insulation yourself; however, you need a professional hand to make perfect blown-in insulation in most cases.
 The expert uses the right tools to access the spaces between the drywall.
 They blow in low-density cellulose foam in the loose spaces in the wall.

 The foam then traps air pockets within air pockets that block the vibrations of sound waves.
 These air pockets in the walls are responsible for sound transmission, and filling the pockets or gaps with cellulose or fiberglass will help block airborne noise transfer.

 In conclusion, soundproofing an existing wall is a valuable home improvement project that can greatly enhance your quality of life by reducing unwanted noise and increasing privacy.
 Whether you’re dealing with noisy neighbors, street traffic, or the hustle and bustle of a busy household, there are effective solutions available to help you achieve a quieter and more peaceful living environment.